Schroedinger-Hat/community/community-membership.md

   - Ensure your sponsors are @mentioned on the issue
   - Complete every item on the checklist
 - Have your sponsoring reviewers reply confirmation of sponsorship: `+1`
-- Once your sponsors have responded, your request will be reviewed by the Schrödinger Hat Contributors team.
+- Once your sponsors have responded, your request will be reviewed by the Schrödinger Hat Admin team.
 Any missing information will be requested.

 ## Responsabilities and privileges